-Acquisition position, the SAE-PEO-PM6 structure, a simplified acquisition code, a more professional acquisition corps and baselining requirements.7 Statutory Foundation.
-Title 10 of United States Code governs the defense acquisition structure.
-Title 10 does not devote a specific chapter to "defense acquisition" but its tenets are spread throughout, including the responsibilities of many positions in Defense Acquisition's organization, procedures that must be followed in defense acquisition practices, provisions for different methods of acquisition and Congressional reporting requirements.
-Title 10 also requires DOD to use the Federal Acquisition Regulation (FAR) for its procurement (or contracting) practices via its inclusion of and reference to the definitions and requirements outlined in the Chapter 7 of Title 41 of the United States Code.8 National Defense Authorization Acts enacted into law may add or modify sections of Title 10 which address the defense acquisition structure or its practices, or even assign unique statutory requirements above and beyond those prescribed within the title.
+Acquisition position, the SAE-PEO-PM structure, a simplified acquisition code, a more professional acquisition corps, and baselining requirements.

+Statutory Foundation.
+Title 10 of the United States Code governs the organization, structure, and operation of the Armed Forces of the United States.
+Title 10 does not devote a specific chapter to "defense acquisitions" but its tenets are spread throughout, including the responsibilities of many positions within the defense acquisitions' organization, procedures that must be followed in defense acquisition practices, provisions for different methods of acquisitions and congressional reporting requirements.
+Title 10 also requires DOD to use the Federal Acquisition Regulation (FAR) for its procurement (or contracting) practices via its inclusion of and reference to the definitions and requirements outlined in Chapter 7 of Title 41 of the United States Code.
+National Defense Authorization Acts enacted into law may add or modify sections of Title 10 which address the defense acquisition structure or its practices, or even assign unique statutory requirements above and beyond those prescribed within the title.

 The Structure.
-DOD's defense acquisition structure consists of three interrelated and interdependent systems.
+DOD's defense acquisitions structure consists of three interrelated and interdependent systems.
 The first system is the Joint Capabilities Integration and Development System (JCIDS), known as the requirements system.
 The second system is the Planning, Programming, Budgeting, and Execution System (PPBES), known as the resource allocation or budgeting system.
 The third system is the Defense Acquisition System (DAS), known as the acquisition or procurement system, also referred to as "little a" acquisition.
-These three systems do not report to or fall under an overarching "system", but they do operate in a manner similar to a "system of systems" (SOS)9 and are referred to as "Big A" acquisition.
-DOD's defense acquisition structure is characterized in Figure 1 below: 6 SAE-PEO-PM stands for Service Acquisition Executive, Program Executive Officer and Program Manager, respectively.
-The SAE is a political appointee in the secretariat of the military department who it responsible for all acquisitions and acquisition programs within the Service as prescribed by Title 10.
+These three systems do not report to or fall under an overarching "system", but they do operate in a manner similar to a "system of systems" (SOS) and are referred to as "Big A" acquisition.
+DOD's defense acquisition structure is characterized in Figure 1.

+&lt;sup>6 SAE-PEO-PM stands for Service Acquisition Executive, Program Executive Officer, and Program Manager, respectively.
+The SAE is a political appointee in the secretariat of the military department who is responsible for all acquisitions and acquisition programs within the Service as prescribed by Title 10.
 The SAE selects a number of PEOs who oversee some number of acquisitions and acquisition programs while PMs are responsible for all aspects of an individual acquisition or acquisition program.
 The Packard Commission recommended this acquisition chain-of-command.

-7 Murdock, Clark A., Flournoy, Michèle A., et al. "Beyond Goldwater-Nichols - Defense Reform for a New Strategic Era - Phase 2 Report."
+&lt;sup>7 Murdock, Clark A., Flournoy, Michèle A., et al. "Beyond Goldwater-Nichols - Defense Reform for a New Strategic Era - Phase 2 Report."
 Center for Strategic and International Studies.
 July 2005, p.
+90.

-90. 8 DOD also issues a variety of Defense-unique supplements to the FAR which are referred to as "FARS", the blank being a various designation depending on which DOD component issues and maintains the supplement (D would stand for DOD, AF for Air Force, etc.) 9 Page GL-15 of Chairman of the Joint Chiefs of Staff Instruction (CJCSI) 3170.01E defines a system of systems as "a set or arrangement of interdependent systems that are related or connected to provide a given capability.
+&lt;sup>8 DOD also issues a variety of Defense-unique supplements to the FAR which are referred to as "\FARS", the blank being a various designation depending on which DOD component issues and maintains the supplement (D would stand for DOD, AF for Air Force, etc.).

+&lt;sup>9 Page GL-19 of Chairman of the Joint Chiefs of Staff Instruction (CJCSI) 3170.01F defines a system of systems as "a set or arrangement of interdependent systems that are related or connected to provide a given capability.
 The loss of any part of the system will significantly degrade the performance or capabilities of the whole.
-The development of a SOS solution will involve trade space between the systems as well as within an individual system performance.
-An example of a SOS would be a combat aircraft.
-While the aircraft may be developed as a single system, it could incorporate subsystems developed for other aircraft.
-For example, the radar from an existing aircraft may be incorporated into the one being developed rather than developing a new radar.
-The SOS in this case would be the airframe, engines, radar, avionics, etc. that make up the entire combat aircraft capability."
+The development of an SOS solution will involve trade space between the systems as well as within an individual system performance."